-Key subjects of the GIBSE to be applied lines w ic line or hich aim activities s/line) Action which is a priority for 2014 Target proposed for 2014 Estimated Budget for the period (COP) II/1 II/5 Improve the effectiveness of 11/2 11/6 the management of the areas II/3 11/7 of the national natural parks system ", " System II/4 II/1 II/6 Obtain agreements with II/3 11/7 ethnic groups on special 11/4 "// strategies for the management of protected areas.
-1/3 Promote the formulation of IV/1 programs for the development of technologies for the IV/2 restoration, recuperation and rehabilitation of ecosystems and the sustainable use of biodiversity, in coordination with the National System of Science and Technology 1/1 Policy guidelines for the Guidelines and policies 1/3 integral management of the biodiversity of the Colombian formulated 1/4 Orinoco and Amazon regions II/1 and the Colombian Massif II/2 National Environmental Policy II/3 for soil resources formulated 11/5 Formulation of the national policy for hydro-biological 11/7 resources.
-11/7 .
+Key subjects of the GIBSE to be applied (Axis/line) Action which is a priority for 2014 Target proposed for 2014 Estimated Budget for the period (COP) II/1 II/2 /5 /6 /7 Improve the effectiveness of the management of the areas of the national natural parks system /1 /3 /4 II/6 II/7 Obtain agreements with ethnic groups on special strategies for the management of protected areas.
+Promote the formulation of IV/1 IV/2 programs for the development of technologies for the restoration, recuperation and rehabilitation of ecosystems and the sustainable use of biodiversity, in coordination with the National System of Science and Technology /1 /3 /4 /1 /2 /3 Policy guidelines for the integral management of the biodiversity of the Colombian Orinoco and Amazon regions and the Colombian Massif National Environmental Policy for soil resources formulated Formulation of the national Guidelines and policies formulated II/5 II/7 policy for hydro-biological resources. .
 National policy for the environmental management of wild fauna adjusted and implemented.
-IV/3 Updated map of continental, Map updated (coverages 2007- coastal and marine ecosystems 2010), scale 1:500,000 and II/1 Design and implement tools coverages 1: 100,000 3 strategic ecosystems, with their \$3,856,000,000 for the identification and ecosystemic services, identified # 3,030,000,000 11/2 valuation of ecosystemic and valued.
-I כעוו and valued.
-II/3 services and their links with human welfare and valued.
-III/1 services and their links with human welfare and valued. /1 /1 services and their links with and valued. ntegral Valuation of /1 /1 /3 services and their links with human welfare Promote schemes to characterize national production, adding the value and valued. ntegral Valuation of cosystemic Services /1 /1 /3 /4 services and their links with human welfare Promote schemes to characterize national production, adding the value of the associated ecosystemic and valued. /1 /1 /3 /4 /5 services and their links with human welfare Promote schemes to characterize national production, adding the value of the associated ecosystemic services and recognizing this factor as a comparative and valued. /1 /1 /3 /4 services and their links with human welfare Promote schemes to characterize national production, adding the value of the associated ecosystemic services and recognizing this factor as a comparative advantage in international and valued. /1 /1 /3 /4 /5 III/I services and their links with human welfare Promote schemes to characterize national production, adding the value of the associated ecosystemic services and recognizing this factor as a comparative advantage in international markets and valued. /1 /1 /3 /4 /5 /1 /3 services and their links with human welfare Promote schemes to characterize national production, adding the value of the associated ecosystemic services and recognizing this factor as a comparative advantage in international and valued.
+IV/3 Updated map of continental, coastal and marine ecosystems Map updated (coverages 2007- 2010), scale 1:500,000 and coverages 1: 100,000 /1 /2 /3 /1 Design and implement tools for the identification and valuation of ecosystemic services and their links with human welfare 3 strategic ecosystems, with their ecosystemic services, identified and valued. \$3,856,000,000 Integral Valuation of Ecosystemic Services III/1 III/3 III/4 III/5 VI/2 Promote schemes to characterize national production, adding the value of the associated ecosystemic services and recognizing this factor as a comparative advantage in international markets /1 /2 /4 /1 /3 /4 Promote the inclusion of the principle of co-responsibility in sectorial plans

-Amounts estimated on the basis of the National Government's "Inventory of Projects and Sources" for the period 2012-215.
+1 Amounts estimated on the basis of the National Government's "Inventory of Projects and Sources" for the period 2012-215.
 The estimated amounts are based on the amounts estimated for 2014.